lmoyo/recipe-app/README.md

 # nosh

-Implemented the JavaScript logic to query a third party API.
-The application allows users to search for recipes, add items to shopping lists and create a favourites list.
+Implemented the JavaScript functionality for this project.
+The application queries a third party API and allows users to search for recipes, add items to shopping lists and create a favourites list.

 Instructions:
 - In your terminal navigate to your cloned folder